 Introduction

-The status of Indian women has gone through many significant changes over the past few centuries, from ancient medieval times, their status began to decline slightly.
-Many reformers played their vital role to raise the gender equality and equal rights for women in India throughout the history; Indian women history and culture has been eventful.
+The status of Indian women has gone through many significant changes over the past few centuries.
+In ancient medieval times, their status began to decline slightly.
+Many reformers played a vital role in raising gender equality and equal rights for women in India throughout history; Indian women’s history and culture have been eventful.
 There are women in modern India now who are serving the nation at higher places like a high court, the prime minister, as leader of the opposition and chief ministers.
-Under the constitution of India, the women’s rights include many things like gender equality, freedom of speech, dignity, and respect for women and their basic rights.
+Under the constitution of India, women’s rights include many things like gender equality, freedom of speech, dignity, and respect for women and their basic rights.
 However, women in India have been facing numerous serious problems regarding gender inequality and sexual abuse for years.

 Medieval Period

 In the medieval period, the Muslim conquest in the Indian subcontinent brought many changes to the Indian women’s culture and history.
-This period brought deterioration of women as a whole when muslim rules introduced purdah system; Kshatriya rulers also practiced polygamy.
+This period brought deterioration of women as a whole when Muslim rules introduced the purdah system; Kshatriya rulers also practised polygamy.
 The Islamic principles and prospects brought the concept of faith and justice among women according to the provisions of sharia.
-The Muslim women were supposed to wear a niqab or burqa and not allowed to go outside alone without their guardians.
-They also go a share of their inherited wealth according to Islamic laws.
+The Muslim women were supposed to wear a niqab or burqa and were not allowed to go outside alone without their guardians.
+They also have a share of their inherited wealth according to Islamic laws.

 Women are upholders of traditional lore, and Āpastamba tells his audience that they should learn some customs from women (A 2.15.9; 2.29.11).